PASTAplus/content-x/templates/resources/orcid-id.md

     <img class="screen-shot" src="/static/images/orcid-works3.png" width="70%">

-For more see the ORCID documentation on [adding works using an identifier](https://support.orcid.org/hc/en-us/articles/360022298153-Add-works-using-an-identifier).
+For more see the ORCiD documentation on [adding works using an identifier](https://support.orcid.org/hc/en-us/articles/360022298153-Add-works-using-an-identifier).